-Lime Basil will grow to be about 20 inches tall at maturity, with a spread of 20 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 16 inches apart.
+Sweet Italian Basil will grow to be about 20 inches tall at maturity, with a spread of 16 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.

-This plant can be integrated into a landscape or flower garden by creative gardeners, but is usually grown in a designated herb garden.
+This plant is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated herb garden.
 It should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.